Hlsorrells/algorithms/README.md

 ### Functions

 - sum of integers from 1 to argument parameter (specified number)
+- algorithms to log numbers in a range
 - generate an array of unique random numbers

 </details>